 Where to Store Your Images

 We recommend you use imgur for storing your images.
 It’s free to store your images and you can get the .jpg and .png links that you need for GuidedTrack.
-Flickr is another option that may suit your needs.
+Flickr or some of the new photo-sharing sites like Google+ Photos, 500px, or Smugmug (a pay service) are other options that may suit your needs.

-Pros and Cons of imgur as of 2/2014
+Pros and Cons of imgur as of 8/2016